Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 This post aims to take a whirlwind tour of different code design and architectural discussion points that have cropped up at one point or another while I've been working at the BBC.
 We will be peeking at some top-level system infrastructure in a bid to provide you with some "food for thought" on these topics.
 I'll talk about some techniques and tools that work for us, and we'll also see some that didn't work quite so well.
 I've always been intrigued by how other developers work and think about different types of problems, so let's consider this a knowledge sharing experience from me to you.

+> [!NOTE]
-> Note: the thoughts and comments here are my own and do not necessarily represent those of my employer.
+> the thoughts and comments here are my own and do not necessarily represent those of my employer.
 Yup, I had to go there... just in case

 Now some readers will probably not have to worry about the same sort of scalability problems the BBC has to deal with, when designing/building systems and applications.
 But this isn't to say the information and thoughts I'm going to share with you here in this post aren't transferable.
 In fact, much of what I'll be discussing are concepts that can be utilized in applications of any size (because good design is effective at any scale).

+> [!NOTE]
-> Note: this post covers very little front-end technologies and techniques.
+> this post covers very little front-end technologies and techniques.
 That topic of discussion is much more vast and has been covered substantially over the past few years (especially the topic of performance, which has - since ~2007 - been brought into the mainstream mindset of front-end engineers by [Steve Souders](http://stevesouders.com/).

 So without further ado, let's begin...